Program Overview & Concept

-By Cliff Foster
+By Pastor Cliff Foster

 Mission Statement:

 Historically, the primary mechanism for equipping pastors for the ministry has been the classical Seminary school following a formal University education.
-However, in modern America, traditional white-collar education is becoming too expensive to afford; young adults cannot physically afford the time for classical education or simply face increasing resistance towards classical education institutions.
-Thus, this shift in American culture has led to a number of preachers being called to pastor a church without any formal education and/or classical seminary tools customary to Pastors.
+However, in modern America, traditional white-collar education is becoming too expensive to afford; young adults cannot physically afford the time for classical education --or-- simply face increasing resistance towards classical education institutions.
+Thus, this shift in American culture has led to a number of preachers being called to pastor a church without any formal education and/or classical seminary tools customary to pastors.
 An assessment of this shift in American culture has led to the necessity of augmenting classical education with on-the-job training.

 In secular education, two types of educational systems are tailored towards two groups of adult learners.
 Those who thrive in a classroom-type education continue to university to learn the technical aspects of their occupation (white-collar).
 In contrast, those who thrive in hands-on experiences learn a formal trade in an Apprenticeship program (blue-collar).

 The roots of the modern Apprenticeship program have been handed down for generations, with a history as long as traditional academics.
 A non-skilled person would find a skilled craftsman and work for them for several years, learning their trade, such as masonry, carpentry, printing, and religious work.
-Even in the Bible, we find examples of experienced preachers taking and mentoring younger preachers: Jesus to the disciples, Barnabas to Paul, Paul to Timothy, and so on.
+Even in the Bible, we find examples of experienced preachers taking and mentoring younger preachers: Elijah to Elisha, Jesus to the disciples, Barnabas to Paul, Paul to Timothy, and so on.

 In modern secular apprenticeship programs, the apprentice must undergo a certain number of hours of on-the-job training, typically equivalent to 3 working years or more, depending on their trade craft.
 In addition to on-the-job training, they are required to take a certain number of technical and academic training courses to augment their understanding of their tradecraft.